deains/msu-1/ahit/README.md

 # A Hat in Time MSU-1 pack

 An expanded fork of Fouton's MSU with added tracks and updated dungeons.
-Expanded fork of Fouton's MSU with added tracks and updated dungeons

 This pack requires the following Steam purchases:
   * https://store.steampowered.com/app/356831/A_Hat_in_Time__Soundtrack/